EnergyMashupLab/NIST-CTS-Agents/HowToDevelop/HowToRun.md

 Now the server is configured.

 **Step 10:** Open MySQL Workbench and create the database &#39;nist\_cts\_eml&#39;. *Note that the MVC models are schemas in a package org.theenergymashuplab.cts.models*
 Instructions for the creation using shell commands in the mysql/bin directory are as follows.
-Note that semicolon is the end for mysql commands, not a separator.
+Remember that semicolon is the terminator for mysql commands, not a separator.
+The user name (root@localhost) and password are configured in src/main/resources/application.properties.

 * mysql --user=user_name --password db_name
 * create database person_example;